rexledesma/rexledesma.github.io/_posts/2020-12-31-an-anthology-of-recommendations.md

 title: "An Anthology of Recommendations"
 date: 2020-12-31
 categories: books, youtube, recommendations
+description: "With my thoughts scattered among obscure Strava activity titles, journal entries backfilled from days in the future, and absurd messenger group chats (where I send the occassional non sequitur article link so that I'm contributing something other than memes for once), it only makes sense to organize and compile some of my reads, animated media, and soundtracks that prompted these thoughts in the first place."
 ---

 With my thoughts scattered among obscure Strava activity titles[^1], journal